li3939108/chat_tool/README.md

-This is a simple chat software, which includes a server and a client Usage
+This is a simple chat software, which includes a server and a client.
+Usage
 -----------
 To start the server